algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 ## 1. Introduction

-This purpose of this document is to present the different stakeholders with the needs and requirement for the implementation of an algorithm destined to blend differents variety of grapes to create a consistent flavor profile.
+This purpose of this document is to present the different stakeholders with the needs and requirements for the implementation of an algorithm destined to blend differents variety of grapes to create a consistent flavor profile.
-This document is intended  to be read by all responsible for the management of the project development initiative including business users, user representatives and sponsors, and other interested parties.
+This document is intended  to be read by all responsibles for the management of the project development initiative including business users, user representatives and sponsors, and other interested parties.

 ### 1.1 Background